 St Agnes boasts some of the most beautifully restored engine houses.
 During its heyday St Agnes was renowned for its high quality tin and copper, which was mined over a period of hundreds of years.
 Blue Hills Tin based at Trevellas is the only tin streaming works in production today in Cornwall.

-The history of the local area can be found in Clive Benny’s excellent accounts of the history of Trevaunance Cove, the village and surrounding areas, available from the local bookshop.
-Well worth a visit is St Agnes Museum.
+The history of the local area can be found in Clive Benny’s excellent accounts of the history of Trevaunance Cove, the village and surrounding areas, available from St Agnes Museum.

 Further afield in Cornwall